 — Joe Sweat 🍀 (@BroSweat) January 26, 2018

 What does this mean?
 Hold’em players who take up Stud often try to apply too many Hold’em concepts to the game or try and play the game too aggressively.
 Competent players take their time and slowly carve up the newbie’s stacks like a Christmas roast.

 Learning Stud games will increase your revenue streams and give you a substantial advantage of the majority of newer players that know nothing but Texas Hold’em.
 While mixed games are growing in popularity, they will likely never be anywhere as popular as Hold’em, meaning that the average lower stakes Stud games will remain excellent spots for profit.

 Where to Learn 7-Card Stud

 The one catch in learning 7-Card Stud is finding a game.
 If you live in or near Las Vegas, Los Angeles, or Atlantic City, you may find a game, but otherwise, your pickings may be slim.
 For many, the only real alternative to learn Stud by playing online poker.

 PokerStars is going to be your best option since they offer nearly every poker variant you can image.
-Otherwise, you may want to do some research on some of the best online casinos, such as Casinopedia.org, to find poker rooms offering Stud games.
+Otherwise, you may want to do some research on some of the best online casinos, such as Casinopedia.com, to find poker rooms offering Stud games.

 There are also several good books out there that you can read about the game.
 For beginners, you can start with Winning 7 Card Stud by Ashley Adams or 7 Card Stud: 42 Lessons by Roy West.
 Ken Warren Teaches 7 Card Stud is a good option for those wanting a book covering all variants.
 Other books you can check out are Seven Card Stud for Advanced Players by David Sklansky and High-Low-Split Poker by Ray Zee.